-If candidates have not prepared thoroughly by completing the pre-reading and understanding the training course, you may find it hard to finish the exam.
-Please let us know in advance if you have any relevant special needs or requirements.
+Although the exam is 'open book' it is not designed to allow candidates to look up all the answers - material allowed should be regarded as reference.
+If candidates have not prepared thoroughly by completing the pre-reading and understanding the training course, they may find it hard to finish the exam.
+CIBSE Training must be notified in advance of any relevant special needs or requirements.

 Notification of examination results

-All candidates are notified of the result of the examination by either letter or email.
-Such notification will normally be sent within 2 weeks of the examination unless the result is the subject of a complaint.
+All candidates are notified of the result of the examination by email.
+Such notification will normally be sent within two weeks of the examination unless the result is the subject of a complaint.

-Delegates are offered the opportunity of one complimentary re-sit if they fail the exam.
-The re-sits are arranged with the training manager.
-If the re-sit is not successful we recommend the candidate takes some further training before trying again.
-If they would like to re-sit an additional time then there is a charge associated with this.
+Candidates are offered the opportunity of one re-sit at no charge if they fail the exam.
+The re-sits are arranged with a member of the Training Team.
+If the re-sit is not successful we recommend the candidate takes further training before trying again.
+If they would like to re-sit a further time, then there is a charge associated with this.
 There is no limit to the number of times a candidate can re-sit.